- Search The Registry

-African American residents active in farming around that property in the late 19th century most notably the very successful farmer and community leader, John Fox were born at the Bower property of the Dandridge’s before the war before resettling in Kearneysville and starting their community Harts-town, a church and school.
+African American residents active in farming around that property in the late 19th century most notably the very successful farmer and community leader, John Fox was born at the Bower property of the Dandridge’s before the war before resettling in Kearneysville and starting their community Harts-town, a church, and school.
 Ann Dandridge Buchanan, who already married Thomas Buchanan, received part of “Quarter Farm” totaling 234 acres, 2 rods (Lot 4); Mary Evelina Dandridge received another part of “Quarter Farm” totaling 199 acres, 3 rods, ten perches (She would marry Robert Mercer Taliaferro Hunter in 1836, move away and live in Essex County for the rest of her life.
 Her Lot lands would be sold to a farmer named Meredith Helm.
 (Lot 5); and Alexander Spotswood Dandridge received 190 acres and 12 perches.
 (Lot 6). – (County Deed Book 20, p.
 605).
 The 1840 Census shows three “Dandridge” households: The Bower, owned by Adam Stephen Dandridge II and his wife Serena and their numerous children, helped and provided for by thirty-four enslaved persons.

 The second was that of Anthony and Sarah Dandridge Kennedy, who appear to have cared for the two elder ladies of the clan at nearby Elmwood on the Opequon: Anthony Kennedy’s 64-year-old mother Nancy, and Sarah’s 55-year old mother, the widowed Sarah Pendleton Dandridge.
 Fifteen enslaved persons were helping them at that time in 1840. – (County Census, p.
 35).